Nash — AI Seller Agent for Modern Storefronts

 Model Context Protocol server that exposes 6 native tools to any MCP-aware client (Claude Desktop, Cowork, Claude Code, Cursor, Cline, etc.):

-find_stores(query, category)— search the public store directorydiscover_store(domain)— probe a domain for negotiate.v1list_products(domain)— get the catalogstart_negotiation(domain, product_id)— open a chat sessionsend_message(next_url, message)— send one shopper turnread_history(history_url)— read running chat history
+find_stores(query, category)— search the Nash store directorydiscover_store(domain)— probe a domain for Nash supportlist_products(domain)— get the catalogstart_negotiation(domain, product_id)— open a chat sessionsend_message(next_url, message)— send one shopper turnread_history(history_url)— read running chat history

-find_stores is what closes the discovery loop: a shopper says "find me a store that sells Dyson vacuums" and Claude returns matches from the negotiate-directory registry without the shopper ever needing to know a URL.
+find_stores is what closes the discovery loop: a shopper says "find me a store that sells Dyson vacuums" and Claude returns Nash-enabled matches from the Nash Directory without the shopper ever needing to know a URL.

 Two install modes: